than-dev/than-dev/README.md

-### Up ▪️◾ ⬛ ◾▪️
+### up ▪️◾ ⬛ ◾▪️

-I am a tech enthusiast, I'm fascinate to code and all it ecossitem!
+a tech enthusiast, fascinate to code and all it ecossitem!

 part of https://www.ibm.org/initiatives/p-tech <br> <br>
 cto at Squadi | https://www.squadi.com.br/ <br>
 intern at IBM

-## I have plain knowledge
+## knowledge

 - nodejs
 - javascript